Galieve/benchbase-histories/README.md

 This artifact was tested on a Mac OS.
 We recommend using a Mac/Linux OS version with updated software.

 Docker is required.
 Please install it for your OS.
 The necessary documentation is available [here](https://docs.docker.com/get-docker).
+Docker composed is also required.
+For Mac OS and Windows distributions, docker composed is included with docker.
+For Linux distributions it is required to install it separately (see more information [here](https://github.com/docker/compose/tree/main?tab=readme-ov-file#linux))

 <!---
 Currently, our scripts are not fully integrated in Docker.
 The user may require installing python3 for generating the csvs and graphics.